Managing Crawl Budget on High-Traffic Headless Blogs

 Baseline Metrics

-- Average bot session depth: 3–5 canonical pages per visit
+- Average bot session depth: 3โ5 canonical pages per visit is a healthy signal

 Diagnostic Steps